hertze/PoserFrames/README.md

 3. Make sure **PoserFrames** shows up in the menu **File/Scripts**.

+4. Resize your photo, so its shortest side is either 3600 px, 4800 px or 6000 px.
+All other sizes will cause the script to silently fail.

-4. Run the action **Run PoserFrames** on your photo, or make a droplet with this action.
+5. Run the action **Run PoserFrames** on your photo, or make a droplet with this action.

 Script settings